didx-xyz/acapy-cloud/docs/src/Cheqd.md

 ## Import Cheqd DID

-An existing Cheqd DID can be added to a wallet if you have the `keys`, used to sign the DID, in your wallet.
+An existing Cheqd DID can be added to a wallet if you have the signing `keys` for that DID.

-Lets import the DID from this DIDdoc:
+Let's import the DID from this DIDDoc:

 ```json
   "didDocument": {